Manasquan High School: Athletics

 The girls tennis team won the Group III state championship in 1976 (defeating runner-up James Caldwell High School in the tournament's final round), in Group II in 1995 (vs. Moorestown High School) and 2006 (vs. Bernards High School).
 The 1995 team won the Tournament of Champions, defeating runner-up Ramapo High School.
 The 1995 team won the Group II state title at Mercer County Park with a 4-1 victory against Millburn High School in the semifinals before defeating Moorestown 5-0 in the finals.
 The team finished the season with a record of 27-0 after defeating Cherry Hill High School East in the semifinals and beating Ramapo 3-2 in the finals to win the overall state title.

 The boys tennis team won the Group III state championship in 1976, defeating Collingswood High School in the tournament final; The team lost to Christian Brothers Academy for the overall state title.

 The girls field hockey team won the Central Jersey Group III state sectional title in 1976, and won the Central Jersey Group II titles in 1990, 1995 and 1998.

-The girls basketball team won the Group II state championship in 1987 (against Jefferson Township High School in the finals), 1988 (vs. Jefferson Township), 2014 (vs. Newton High School), 2015 (vs. Westwood Regional High School), 2016 (vs. High Point Regional High School), 2017 (vs. High Point) and 2018 (vs. Newark Tech High School), and won the Group III title in 2012 (vs. Teaneck High School).
-The program's seven state titles are tied for fifth-most in the state.
+The girls basketball team won the Group II state championship in 1987 (against Jefferson Township High School in the finals), 1988 (vs. Jefferson Township), 2014 (vs. Newton High School), 2015 (vs. Westwood Regional High School), 2016 (vs. High Point Regional High School), 2017 (vs. High Point), 2018 (vs. Newark Tech High School), (vs. Jeffesron Township) and 2024 (vs. Madison High School), and won the Group III title in 2012 (vs. Teaneck High School).
+The program's nine state titles are tied for fourth-most in the state.
 The 1987 team finished the season with a 27-3 record after winning the Group III title with a 71-49 win against Jefferson in the championship game at Rider College.